USEPA/EPANET2.2/README.md

 Finally, the issues identified and resolved here were the result of U.S. EPA's efforts to coordinate beta testing of the EPA/OWA EPANET version 2.2.0.

 # Documentation
-EPANET's Users Manual is available for download here at https://github.com/USEPA/EPANET2.2/tree/master/User_Manual.
+An EPANET User's Manual is available for download here at https://github.com/USEPA/EPANET2.2/tree/master/User_Manual.

 # Contact
 epanet@epa.gov